0x1stvan/freepbx17_ubuntu2404_testing/README.md

 service apache2 restart
 ```

-5) Abort the firewall setup or it will lock you out
+5) Abort the firewall setup or it will lock you out (UPDATE: looks like firewall is working if enabled without the wizard)

 The installation duration may vary depending on your internet bandwidth and system capacity.